StrakaLiu/FG-MoE_turbulence_model/README.md

 ```
 # Datasets

-The datasets generated and used by the present study are provided at `$INSTALL_LOCATION/refData/` dictionary.
+The datasets generated and used by the present study are provided at ???.

+The users can download the `refData.tar` file to the `$INSTALL_LOCATION/FG-MoE_turbulence_model/` dictionary and decompress it through `tar -zxvf $INSTALL_LOCATION/FG-MoE_turbulence_model/refData.tar`.
+This is required to run the test cases and reproduce the results in the present study.

 The data include:

 | Dictionary | Description |